-At work as usual.
-At George Crawford’s to dinner and stayed on until nearly 5 o’clock charging† up for stocktaking.
+At work as usual1.
+At George Crawford’s to dinner and stayed on until nearly 5 o’clock charging† up over stocktaking.
 Had walk at night as usual.
 Wet afternoon but finer at night.

 At work as usual.
 Very busy all day.
-Stayed late until 8 o’clock.
+Stayed back until 8 o’clock.